 Fell like planning your next SCUBA diving trip?
 Well, the island of Roatan off the coast of Honduras is absolutely one of the best scuba diving destinations in the world.
-Roatan is a gorgeously beautiful island in the western portions of the Caribbean Sea and is home to the 2nd largest barrier reef the world has to offer after Australia.
+Roatan Diving is a great experience on a gorgeously beautiful island in the western portions of the Caribbean Sea and is home to the 2nd largest barrier reef the world has to offer after Australia.

-The exotic tropical island of Roatan offers you everything a SCUBA diving vacation needs, from wreck diving, fun dives, scuba lessons, and dive instructor training facilities to an exiting day and night life.
+The exotic tropical island of Roatan offers you everything a SCUBA diving vacation needs, from wreck diving, fun dives, scuba lessons, and dive instructor training facilities to an exciting day and nightlife.

 Roatan boasts numerous diving resorts, and there are also quite a few smaller hotels and a number of independent diving facilities that offer the best diving opportunities at moderate prices.